karagain/Disaster-Pipeline/README.md

 # Disaster Response Pipeline Project

+### Purpose
+Create a webapp that uses a multioutput machine learning model, built on flask, and uploaded to Github.
+The code should demonstrate ability to use Github, show ability to conduct ETL, building a Machine learning pipeline using NLP techniques, and the barebones of deploying a webapp locally.

+### Requirements:
+The python version used is 3.6.3.
+The rest of the dependencies are included in requirements.txt.
+I formed the requirements to be minimal change form the packages that we were given in the class IDE.

+Data is not included since this should be run on proprietary data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.